ByAliaksandr/single-page-app/README.md

 - a minimum of eight characters
 - lower and uppercase letters
-- not contain the user’s first or last name
+- do not contain the user’s first or last name

 Email validation is a standard angular forms email validator.
 Please check the link below for more details. https://angular.io/api/forms/Validators#email